 In addition to slowing reaction time, alcohol can impact balance, eye-hand coordination and the ability to make quick decisions when placed in a dangerous position.
 Vision is also adversely affected, and since most drunk driving occurs at night, this can greatly increase the risk of a serious accident.

 Concerning Statistics to Consider

 It has been shown that about ten percent of teen drivers have gotten behind the wheel while under the influence of alcohol.
 While this is an improvement over the past, it is still greatly concerning and contributes to about one teen death per hour.
-Over weekends, about 45% of car accidents involving teen drivers have some connection to alcohol use and over a third of the accidents that kill people between the ages of 16-21 are drunk driving accidents.
+Over weekends, about 45% of Chicago car accidents involving teen drivers have some connection to alcohol use and over a third of the accidents that kill people between the ages of 16-21 are drunk driving accidents.

 The death toll is staggering.
 Over 28,000 people are killed in drunk driving accidents every year.
 A driver under the age of 21 is 17 times more likely to die in this type of accident than those in any other age group.

 A combination of education and the enactment of zero tolerance laws have helped reduce the number of drunk driving accidents by almost half over the last two decades, but there is still plenty of work that needs to be done.
 Parents need to participate in the education of their children and be aware of whether they are being pressured to drink or take drugs.

 States have been cracking down on the sale of alcohol to minors through minimum drinking age laws and randomly testing to see whether stores, bars or restaurants will sell alcohol to underage customers.
 Zero tolerance laws also deter teens from drinking and driving due to the harsh penalties they can face if they are pulled over with any alcohol in their system at all.